DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 .. note::

-    This process is automated in the QEMU wrapper script discussed in Section 22.7.3.
+    This process is automated in the QEMU wrapper script discussed in Section 24.7.3.
+    The following two sections only applies to vhost cuse.
+For vhost-user, please make corresponding changes to qemu-wrapper script and guest XML file.

 QEMU Wrapper Script
 ~~~~~~~~~~~~~~~~~~~